anycable/docs.anycable.io/docs/v06/troubleshooting.md

 - In case of using a reverse proxy (e.g. Nginx), check that it points to the correct server as well.

 Related issues: [#115](https://github.com/anycable/anycable-rails/issues/115)

+## Websocket connections are not closed by load balancer

+Check out the [#83](https://github.com/anycable/anycable-go/issues/83) and [this comment](https://github.com/anycable/anycable-go/issues/83#issuecomment-597769178) in particular.